axr167/interview-prep/technical-rounds/02-backtracking/problems/01-NQueens.md

 ## Paradigm:

-1. Choost the first row's queen
+1. Choose position of the first row's queen
 2. Perform recursion on the remaining subproblem
-3. Unchoose the queen and proceed
+3. Unchoose the position chosen and proceed

 ## Functions: